-To teach Social Skills, try these activities:
+To support infants in the development of Social Skills, try these activities:

 - Play back and forth games such as peek-a-boo or taking turns cooing back and forth.
 These activities support the beginning stages of social skills and support later social development. - Model ways to handle different emotions such as responding calmly to situations, showing kindness to others helps then learn how to behave and what to expect in future relationships. - Copy infants' facial expressions to help develop skills that will support interacting with others.